springfall2008/batpred/docs/output-data.md

 with attributes of all future battery discharges (kWh and time slots)
 - predbat.best_discharge_limit_kw - Predicted best battery discharge limit in kWh
 - predbat.best_discharge_start - Predicted time the next forced battery discharging under the best plan will start
-- predbat.best_export_energy - Total kWh of predicted exports under the best plan with attributes of the predicted export kWh and their time slots
+- predbat.best_export_energy - Total kWh of predicted exports under the best plan, with attributes of the predicted export kWh and their time slots
-- predbat.best_import_energy - Total kWh of predicted imports under best plan with attributes of the predicted import kWh and their time slots
+- predbat.best_import_energy - Total kWh of predicted imports under best plan, with attributes of the predicted import kWh and their time slots
-- predbat.best_import_energy_battery - Total kWh of predicted imports to the battery under the best plan
+- predbat.best_import_energy_battery - Total kWh of predicted import energy to charge the home battery under the best plan
-- predbat.best_import_energy_house - Total kWh of predicted imports to the house under the best plan
+- predbat.best_import_energy_house - Total kWh of predicted import energy used directly by the house under the best plan (e.g. due to a flat battery or the house load is greater than the max discharge rate)
-- predbat.best_load_energy - Total kWh of predicted house load under the best plan with attributes of the predicted load kWh in 5 minute slots to the end of the plan
+- predbat.best_load_energy - Total kWh of predicted house load energy in kWh under the best plan with attributes of the predicted load kWh in 5 minute slots to the end of the plan
 - predbat.best_metric - The total predicted cost for the best plan, taking account of predicted solar generation, house load, import and export rates.
 Attributes contain data for charting the cost prediction in 5 minute slots to the end of the plan
 - predbat.best_pv_energy - Predicted PV energy in kWh under the best plan with attributes of the predicted PV generation in kWh with time slots
-- predbat.best_soc_min_kwh - Predicted lowest SoC value in kWh under the best plan with attribute of the date/time that that lowest SoC occurs at
+- predbat.best_soc_min_kwh - Predicted lowest battery SoC value in kWh under the best plan with attribute of the date/time that that lowest SoC occurs at
 - predbat.car_soc_best - The expected charge level of your car in best plan at the end of the plan using the proposed car charging SoC% and charge window.
 Can also be charted
 - predbat.grid_power_best - The sensor is always zero; attributes contain the predicted Grid power (positive or negative for import or export), in kW per 5 minute slots to the end of the best plan for charting